analpa1997/AMICOurses/README.md

 ### Aim

-In this repository we will place our web application, which is related to provide a study environment to teachers and students.
+In this repository we will place our web application, which is aimed to provide a study environment to teachers and students.
 Teachers will be able to control students' progress.

 ---